 The Council is in the process of producing a new Local Plan.
 This will address the development requirements up until 2036 and in due course it is intended to replace Local Plan Part 1 (Core Strategy) and Local Plan Part 2 (Development Sites & Policies).
-You can find out more about what a Local Plan is here.

 At a meeting of the Executive on 4th March 2019 it was resolved to adopt the Fareham Borough Local Development Scheme 2019.
 The Local Development Scheme sets out a timetable for the preparation of the draft Local Plan.
 The Local Development Scheme can be viewed here.